Culture / Film

 Cat Person

 If you tend to keep up with the best in short stories from the New Yorker, you will already be familiar with author Kristen Roupenian.
-Back in late 2017, her now viral short story, Cat Person, completely blew up the internet; quickly becoming the magazine's most downloaded fiction of that year.
+Back in late 2017, her now viral short story, Cat Person, completely blew up the internet, quickly becoming the magazine's most downloaded fiction of the year.
 So, what made this thrilling tale more of a hit than any other?
 A common and relatable storyline of course – the absolute terrors of the modern dating world.
-Now, after almost four years since it first dropped, Cat Person is being turned into a film; and given that 'adaptation' is the hot term of the year, we're hardly surprised.
+Now, after almost four years since it first dropped, Cat Person is being turned into a film.
+All the details below.

 If you're hanging to find out how the story ends, you can still read Roupenian's short story ahead of the film to come.